 - 1. Disconnect power from J2. - 2.
 Remove all power and signal connections from the board.
 "Locked" connectors are released by squeezing together the tabs, then carefully pulling them from the jack.
-When replacing the board, it is helpful to have the cables labeled as to which was removed from which connector. - 3.
+When replacing the board, it may be helpful if the cables are labeled as to which cable was removed from which connector. - 3.
 Remove each of the six nuts holding the board in place. - 4.
 Follow the previous steps in reverse order to install a new controller board.